-Pathlab are pleased to offer a combined molecular test for detection of both Chlamydia trachomatis and Neisseria gonorrhoeae, starting from 15th October 2012.
-At present, this change will only apply to patients from the Waikato DHB catchment area.
+Pathlab is pleased to offer a combined molecular test for detection of both Chlamydia trachomatis and Neisseria gonorrhoeae, starting from 5th August, 2013.

-The combined test will be carried out on the Roche Cobas 4800 molecular platform, and the assay has been extensively validated throughout New Zealand and internationally.
+The combined test will be carried out on the Roche Cobas 4800 molecular platform, and the multiplex PCR assay has been extensively validated throughout New Zealand and internationally.

-From 15th October, any genital swab or urine received by the laboratory in the molecular collection tube will be tested for the presence of both Chlamydia trachomatis and Neisseria gonorrhoeae, regardless of the request.
+From 5th August, any genital swab or urine received by the laboratory in a molecular collection tube will be tested for the presence of both Chlamydia trachomatis and Neisseria gonorrhoeae, regardless of the request.
 We believe there are no practical circumstances where it is desirable to know one result but not the other.